UX London Tweets – Jeff Veen

-- things that happened in 1974 (meta = hippy goes mainstream).
+- @veen things that happened in 1974 (meta = hippy goes mainstream).
 A v important year for the internet #uxlondon (also the year i was born)

-- a tiny little 6yr old epiphany for in 1974 when he first saw Pong – ooh, I can control what’s on the screen!
+- a tiny little 6yr old epiphany for @veen in 1974 when he first saw Pong – ooh, I can control what’s on the screen!

 - tools for participation lots of capacity to store data = some pretty cool effects